roytang/blog/content/post/2007/01/del-icio-us-bookmarks-for-2007-01-18.md

 Daily delicious plugin broken down, this is being generated manually.

-But I heard that delicious now supports this functionality directly&#8230;
+But I heard that delicious now supports this functionality directly...

 Shared bookmarks for [del.icio.us][1] user [roytang][2] on 2007-01-18